Inference on Counterfactual Distributions: Labor Market Institutions and the Distribution of Wages

-In Figure 1, we present estimates and uniform confidence intervals for the marginal distributions of wages in 1979 and 1988.
-We see that the low end of the distribution is significantly lower in 1988 while the upper end is significantly higher in 1988.
+We see in the top panels of Figures 1-3 that the low end of the distribution is significantly lower in 1988 while the upper end is significantly higher in 1988.
 This pattern reflects the well-known increase in wage inequality during this period.
 Next we turn to the decomposition of the total change into the sum of the four effects.
-For this decomposition we focus mostly on quantile functions for comparability with recent studies and to facilitate the interpretation.
-In Figures 2--3, we present estimates and uniform confidence intervals for the total change in the marginal quantile function of wages and the four effects that form a decomposition of this total change.\footnote{Discreteness of wage data implies that the quantile functions have jumps.
+For this decomposition we focus mostly on quantile functions for comparability with recent studies and to facilitate interpretation.\footnote{ Discreteness of wage data implies that the quantile functions have jumps.
 To avoid this erratic behavior in the graphical representations of the results, we display smoothed quantile functions.
 The non-smoothed results are available from the authors.
 The quantile functions were smoothed using a bandwidth of 0.015 and a Gaussian kernel.
-The results in Tables 1--3 and A1 have not been smoothed.} We report the marginal quantile functions in 1979 and 1988 in the top left panels of Figures 2 and 3.
-In Figures 4--7, we plot analogous results for the decomposition of the total change in marginal distribution functions and Lorenz curves.
+The results in Table 1 have not been smoothed.} From Figure 1, we see that the contribution of de-unionization to the total change is quantitatively small and has a U-shaped effect across the quantile indexes.
+The magnitude and shape of this effect on the marginal quantiles between the first and last decile sharply contrast with the quantitatively large and monotonically decreasing shape of the effect of the union status on the conditional quantile function for this range of indexes (Chamberlain, 1994).\footnote{ We find similar estimates to Chamberlain (1994) for the effect of union status on the conditional quantile function in our CPS data.} This comparison illustrates the difference between conditional and unconditional effects.
+The unconditional effects depend not only on the conditional effects but also on the characteristics of the workers who switched their unionization status.
+Obviously, de-unionization cannot affect those who were not unionized at the beginning of the period, which is 70 percent of the workers.
+In our data, the unionization rate declines from 32 to 21 percent, thus affecting only 11 percent of the workers.
+Thus, even though the conditional impact of switching from union to non-union status can be quantitatively large, it has a quantitatively small effect on the marginal distribution.